-- 1. What is your vision of the unique contributions you bring to SJR State College as a full-time faculty member and how have you demonstrated your commitment to the community college mission and the overall mission of SJR State College.? - 2.
+- 1. What is your vision of the unique contributions you bring to SJR State College as a fulltime faculty member and how have you demonstrated your commitment to the community college mission and the overall mission of SJR State College.? - 2.
 Discuss how you envision your future with SJR State College. - 3.
-Provide a list, including dates, of professional development activities and describe the benefits to you and/or your students of each. - 4.
-Discuss your institutional involvement with respect to service on committees, curriculum development, accreditation, club sponsorships, and attendance at college sponsored events. - 5.
+Provide a list, including dates, of professional development activities and describe the benefits to you and/or your students of each. - Discuss your institutional involvement with respect to service on committees, curriculum development, accreditation, club sponsorships, and attendance at college sponsored events. - 5.
 Discuss changes you have made with respect to teaching and learning in response to feedback from students, peers and administration.
 Please include specific strategies you use to assist special needs students. - 6.
 Discuss membership in professional organizations that contribute to your success as a full-time faculty member. - 7.
 Discuss any other items you consider evidence of excellence in teaching.
 Documentation may be provided if you would like to include it. - 8.
 Provide evidence of your service as an ambassador for SJR State College within the tricounty area and/or state-wide. (i.e. - Work with business/industry, advisory boards)

-9. Provide examples of how you are efficient and effective in the classroom and in the college environment.
-10. Discuss outcomes of projects, committee work, and involvement with: a. peers, b. students, and/or c. staff and administration d other activities regarding your 11.
-11. Discuss how you meet the needs of a diverse student population, and evidence of your willingness to work with students to maximize their potential.
-12. 12.
-Discuss your technological competence with respect to meeting job requirements. gnatures - Signatures indicate that the evaluation employee. n was reviewed and discussed with Em ployee Signature Date De an/Director Date Vic e President for Workforce Development Date
+- 9. Provide examples of how you are efficient and effective in the classroom and in the college environment. - 10.
+Discuss outcomes of projects, committee work, and other activities regarding your involvement with: - a. peers, - b. students, and/or - c. staff and administration - 11.
+Discuss how you meet the needs of a diverse student population, and evidence of your willingness to work with students to maximize their potential. - 12.
+Discuss your technological competence with respect to meeting job requirements.

+Signatures - Signatures indicate that the evaluation was reviewed and discussed with the employee.

+Employee Signature Date

+Dean/Director Date

+Vice President for Workforce Development Date